Nurture/The Forest Room

 The length of time spent with the nurture class depends on the needs of each child.
-Ideally it can be anything from one to four terms.The children will eat breakfast and spend the whole morning in the Forest Room before returning to their mainstream classroom for their afternoon lessons.
+Ideally it can be anything from one to four terms.The children will eat breakfast before going to their mainstream classroom for the rest of the morning to access their English and maths lessons.
+They will then return to the Forest room Monday to Thursday afternoons.
 On a Monday they will share lunch in the room as well.
 The resettlement back into their base class is a gradual process and staff will work together to ensure this is a smooth transition for your child.

 What kind of things will they do in the Forest Room?